 - Our students routinely publish their work and present at national meetings.
 Click here for an up-to-date listing.

 The doctorate in bioethics (D.Bioethics) will consist of 57 hours of course credit (9 required courses and 10 electives).
-The D.Bioethics is a doctoral degree that requires 30 hours of course credit beyond the typical 30-credit M.A. degree in Bioethics or Health Care Ethics (27 credit-hours are transferable from the MA program*) and includes a practicum and a two-semester capstone course.
-Students will be required to do a concentration in Catholic Bioethics, Organizational Ethics, or Clinical Ethics.
+The D.Bioethics is a doctoral degree that requires 30 hours of course credit beyond the typical M.A. degree in Bioethics or Health Care Ethics.
+Up to 27 credit-hours are transferable from a M.A. program* in bioethics or healthcare ethics.
+Students will be required to do a concentration in Catholic Bioethics, Organizational Ethics, or Clinical Ethics, and include a practicum and a two-semester capstone course.
 There will be qualifying examination required of our students, along with an oral defense.
 The capstone experience in this program will be an extensive written report linked to a specific clinical or practical experience.
 This report may result in a contribution to the scholarly literature (e.g., articles in the peer reviewed literature).